• Skip to primary navigation

 $15,000$375,000

-Over the past two years, I’ve had so much fun figuring out ways to earn a little extra money on the side with all of the different sharing economy/gig economy apps out there (things like Airbnb, Rover, Postmates, and Wag).
 I’m always surprised at just how much these gigs bring in.
-Last year I made over $14,000 doing these side gigs.
-This year, I’m on pace to make around $16,000.
+One year, I made over $14,000 doing these side gigs.
+In most years, I can make more than that.
 And this stuff doesn’t take me that much time (if I did, I wouldn’t be able to do it).

 Beyond money, I also find these gigs fun too.
 Getting paid to bike around the city delivering food (especially on a nice summer day) doesn’t really feel like work to me and it’s something I’d do forever if I could.
 Reaching Barista FIRE is something that would let me do just that.